 Now that I’ve covered all of the dog beds that I don’t really recommend, let me tell you about the only one that I wholeheartedly do.
 I have owned this particular bed since October 2013.
 Except for the few nights Abby was in the hospital or on her other bed in the kitchen recuperating, she’s slept on this bed every single night and even some days when she wants away from the cats or commotion.

 This bed looks as good today as it did when it arrived almost four years ago.
-Despite being layed on every night, vacuumed weekly and the cover washed every couple of weeks, it has held it’s color and shape perfectly.
+Despite Abby laying on this bed every night, it being vacuumed weekly, and the cover washed every couple of weeks, it has held it’s color and shape perfectly.
 It has not sunken in at all and the cover still looks brand new.
 It is the only bed I have ever owned that I can say that about.
 Here are some pictures of the inside of the bed.